Maggie Lovitt of Your Money Geek says Disney Plus is the brand to watch on Instagram.

 That’s what caught HJF’s Marissa Smith’s attention.
 Smith says “they are a visually stunning brand, understand the balance between engagement and activism and still remaining true to the core of their mission: committed to exploring and protecting our planet.”

 How to Implement: Pay better attention to your brand photography.
 A few tips; choose a visual style that resonates with your brand, use proper lighting and adjust your white balance so your images are bright blue undertones.
+Use online Instagram post maker to create designs that are visually attractive.

 Apart from the photos of delicious-looking cookies Megalicious frequently posts, one thing that keeps users on their toes and increases engagement is the fear of missing out.